VoronDesign/VoronUsers/printer_mods/gamebofh/CR10-Switchwire/README.md

 # Current status

 * The electronics are mostly working and I have a "wire harness" in.
+* Hotend is assembled, but not wired up.
 * Klipper boots and is happy
 * Can buzz all the motors
 * Have temperature from both thermistors